ctorgalson/ansible-role-oh-my-zsh/README.md

 ### `zsh-zshrc.yml`: Final Zsh configuration

 This task adds individual lines to the `.zshrc` file.
 This is useful for adding individual Zsh settings on a per-user basis.
+It uses no variables not defined elsewhere.